-2.1.1.4 Only applicable to the former Senior Certificate: A certificate of provisional exemption from the Matriculation examination on the grounds of mature age (23 years and older), excluding BA (Law), BCom (Law), LLB and BAccLLB, as well as compliance with the stipulations of par.
-2.1.1.2.
+- 2.1.1.4 Only applicable to the former Senior Certificate: A certificate of provisional exemption from the Matriculation examination on the grounds of mature age (23 years and older), excluding BA (Law), BCom (Law), LLB and BAccLLB, as well as compliance with the stipulations of par.
+2.1.1.2. - 2.1.1.5 Also see "Important notes" below, on the next page.